calacuda/stepper-synth/README.md

 ## Currently Working On

-effects & effects switch menu
+- combine effects & synth-engine menus into one screen selection menu.
+- allow for effects to be toggled from they're respective menus using the "A" button.